Sindhis: Literature

-Sindhi language is ancient and rich in literature.
-Its writers have contributed extensively in various forms of literature in both poetry and prose.
 Sindhi literature is very rich, and is one of the world's oldest literatures.
 The earliest reference to Sindhi literature is contained in the writings of Arab historians.
 It is established that Sindhi was the first eastern language into which the Quran was translated, in the 8th or 9th century.
 There is evidence of Sindhi poets reciting their verses before the Muslim Caliphs in Baghdad.
 It is also recorded that treatises were written in Sindhi on astronomy, medicine and history during the 8th and 9th centuries.

-Sindhi literature, is the composition of oral and written scripts and texts in the Sindhi language in the form of prose: (romantic tales, and epic stores) and poetry: (Ghazal, Wai and Nazm).
-The Sindhi language is considered to be the one of the oldest languages of Ancient India, due to the influence on the language of Indus Valley inhabitants.
+Sindhi literature is the composition of oral and written scripts and texts in the Sindhi language in the form of prose: (romantic tales, and epic stories) and poetry: (Ghazal, Wai and Nazm).
+The Sindhi language is considered to be one of the oldest languages of Ancient India, due to the influence of the language of Indus Valley inhabitants.
 Sindhi literature has developed over a thousand years.

 According to the historians, Nabi Bux Baloch, Rasool Bux Palijo, and GM Syed, Sindhi had a great influence on the Hindi language in pre-Islamic times.
-Nevertheless, after the advent of Islam in eighth century, Arabic language and Persian language influenced the inhabitants of the area and were the official language of territory through different periods.
+Nevertheless, after the advent of Islam in eighth century, Arabic language and Persian language influenced the inhabitants of the area and were the official language of the territory through different periods.

 Music

-Music from Sindh, is sung and is generally of 5 genres that originated in Sindh, The First one is the "Baits".
-The Baits style is vocal music in Sanhoon (low voice) or Graham (high voice).
-Second "Waee" instrumental music is performed in a variety of ways using a string instrument.
-Waee, also known as Kafi, other genres are Lada/Sehra/Geech, Dhammal, Doheera.
-The sindhi folk musical instruments are Algozo, Tamburo, Chung, Yaktaro, Dholak, Khartal/Chapri/Dando, Sarangi, Surando, Benjo, Bansri, Borindo, Murli/Been, Gharo/Dilo, Tabla, Khamach/khamachi, Narr, Kanjhyun/Talyoon, Duhl Sharnai and Muto, Nagaro, Danburo, Ravanahatha.
+The folk music of Sindh is generally of five genres that originated in Sindh.
+The first one is the "Baits".
+The Baits style is vocal music in which Sanhoon (low voice) or Graham (high voice) is used.

+Second is "Waee" instrumental music, which is performed in a variety of ways using a string instrument.
+Waee is also known as Kafi.

+Other genres are Lada/Sehra/Geech, Dhammal, Doheera etc. The Sindhi folk musical instruments are Algozo, Tamburo, Chung, Yaktaro, Dholak, Khartal/Chapri/Dando, Sarangi, Surando, Benjo, Bansri, Borindo, Murli/Been, Gharo/Dilo, Tabla, Khamach/Khamachi, Narr, Kanjhyun/Talyoon, Duhl Sharnai and Muto, Nagaro, Danburo, Ravanahatha etc.

 Dance

-Dances of Sindh include the famous Ho-Jamalo and Dhammal,.
-Common dances include Jhumar/Jhumir (Different from Jhumar dance of South Punjab), Kafelo, Jhamelo however none of these have survived as much as Ho-Jamalo.
-In marriages and on other occasions, a special type of song is produced these are known as Ladas/Sehra/Geech and these are sung to celebrate the occasion of marriage, birth and on other special days, these are mostly performed by women.
+Dances of Sindh include the famous Ho Jamalo and Dhammal.
+Other common dances include Jhumar/Jhumir (different from the Jhumar dance of South Punjab), Kafelo, and Jhamelo.
+However, none of these have survived as much as Ho Jamalo.
+In marriages and on other occasions, a special type of song is produced; these are known as Ladas/Sehra/Geech and are sung to celebrate the occasion of marriage, birth and on other special days.
+They are mostly performed by women.